 If you don’t have a regular dentist and you require subsequent visits, you may get your follow up treatments at our office.

 If you need emergency dental service or additional treatment, feel free to contact our office at 408.227.1404, and we’ll be happy to assist you.

 Knocked Out Tooth

 Handle the tooth carefully and don’t touch the root as it is delicate.
 Hold the tooth by the crown and rinse off the root in water if it’s dirty.
 Do not scrub, wipe it or remove any attached tissue fragments.
 If possible, gently slide the tooth in its socket and hold it.
 It should slip right in.
 Ensure it’s facing the right way, don’t try to force it.
 If that isn’t possible, put the tooth in a cup of milk and call our practice as quickly as possible.
 If you don’t have milk, substitute water.
-The most important thing is to keep the tooth moist.
-You must also take the tooth with you to our office.
+The most important thing is to keep the tooth moist and to bring it with you to our office.

 You will need immediate attention, so call our practice immediately.
 Rinse your mouth with warm water to clean the area.
 Apply pressure with a gauze for ten minutes to stop the bleeding.
 If that doesn’t work, use a teabag and apply pressure.
 Then use cold compresses on the area to keep any swelling down.

 Ensure your mouth is clean by rinsing it with warm water.
 Use either dental floss or an interdental cleaner to remove any lodged food or other debris.
 Never press aspirin or any painkiller against the gums near to the toothache because it may burn the gum tissue.
 If pain persists, call our dental practice.